There are several basic Aikido Attacks that are used in dojo's around the world. Here is a list of the most common

 Training at this advanced and resistant level will help bring the martial spirit back into the art.
 It also raises your fear level, closer to what you may feel in a street encounter.

 Of course, the violence of a street fight is a whole new experience, that I hope you don't have to go through, but, it is essential to train for the possibility,

-it is good to, occasionally, practise your attacks and techniques,
+It is good to, occasionally, practise attacks and techniques,

 as if it is for real.
 The closer you get to practising defence from powerful attacks, the more confident you will be.

 If you fail to practise hard, then you will not have the tools required when that surge of adrenaline runs through you.
 You see, in the street there are no rules, and your attacker will not be compliant and fall down easily.